Arunachal Baptist Church Council

 The Arunachal Baptist Church Council (ABCC) is a Baptist Christian denomination in the state of Arunachal Pradesh in North East India.
-ABCC is led by Mr. Pema Tshetan, President, and Advocate Tugaso Manyu, General Secretary.
+ABCC is led by Mr. John Padung, President, and Rev. Adv.
+Tugaso Manyu, General Secretary.
 The convention has its office at Naharlagun, Papum Pare District.
-ABCC is a member convention of the Council of Baptist Churches in Northeast India.
+It is affiliated with the Council of Baptist Churches in Northeast India and the Asia Pacific Baptist Federation (Baptist World Alliance).